 - 6. In the Security drop-down list, set the type of security to:

 - None

 - Enhanced Open

 - WEP

 - WPA/WPA2-Personal

 - WPA3-Personal

 - WPA/WPA2/WPA3-Enterprise

 - WPA3-Enterprise 192-bit

 - 7. If the network security is None or Enhanced Open, touch Save.

+- 8. If the network security is None, touch Save.

-- If the network security is WEP, WPA3-Personal, or WPA/WPA2-Personal, enter the required password and then touch Save.
+- 9. If the network security is WEP, WPA3-Personal, or WPA/WPA2-Personal, enter the required password and then touch Save.

+- 10. If the network security is WEP or WPA/WPA2-Personal, enter the required password and then touch Save.

 NOTE: By default, the network Proxy is set to None and the IP settings is set to DHCP.
-See Configuring for a Proxy Server on page 105 for setting the connection to a proxy server and see Configuring the Device to Use a Static IP Address on page 106 for setting the device to use a static IP address.
+See Configuring for a Proxy Server for setting the connection to a proxy server and see Configuring the Device to Use a Static IP Address for setting the device to use a static IP address.

-- 9. If network security is WPA/WPA2/WPA3 Enterprise: - a) Touch the EAP method drop-down list and select one of the following: - PEAP - · TLS - · TTLS - PWD - LEAP - b) Fill in the appropriate information.
-Options vary depending on the EAP method chosen. - When selecting CA certificate, Certification Authority (CA) certificates are installed using the Security settings. - When using the EAP methods PEAP, TLS, or TTLS, specify a domain. - Touch Advanced options to display additional network options. - 10.
+11. If network security is WPA/WPA2/WPA3 Enterprise:

+- a) Touch the EAP method drop-down list and select one of the following: - PEAP - TLS - TTLS - PWD - SIM - AKA - AKA' - LEAP - b) Fill in the appropriate information.
+Options vary depending on the EAP method chosen. - When selecting CA certificate, Certification Authority (CA) certificates are installed using the Security settings. - When using the EAP methods PEAP, TLS, or TTLS, specify a domain. - Touch Advanced options to display additional network options. - 12.
 If the network security is WPA3-Enterprise 192-bit: - Touch CA certificate and select a Certification Authority (CA) certificate.
 Note: Certificates are installed using the Security settings. - Touch User certificate and select a user certificate.
-Note: User certificates are installed using the Security settings. - In the Identity text box, enter the username credentials. - 11.
-Touch Save.
+Note: User certificates are installed using the Security settings. - In the Identity text box, enter the username credentials.

+13. Touch Save.
 To connect to the saved network, touch and hold on the saved network and select Connect to network.